Date

 Once reserved for commercial buildings or rustic cabins, metal roofing has become a popular and stylish choice for residential homes.
 It’s known for its incredible durability, often lasting 40 to 80 years with very little upkeep.
 Metal roofs are fire-resistant, excellent at shedding rain and snow, and can even help with energy efficiency by reflecting solar heat.
 While the initial cost is higher than asphalt, the long lifespan and minimal maintenance can make it a worthwhile investment.
 With sleek standing-seam profiles and a range of modern colors, a metal roof can give your home a clean, contemporary look that lasts for decades.

-Cedar Shake and Wood
+Cedar and Wood Shakes: A Classic Look

 For a home with timeless, natural beauty, it’s hard to beat cedar shake roofs.
 This material offers a classic, rustic charm that is especially fitting for the architectural styles we see throughout the Puget Sound region.
 A well-maintained cedar roof can last 30 years or more and provides excellent natural insulation.
 However, this beauty requires a commitment to regular maintenance to prevent moss, rot, and insect damage.
 If you love the warm, textured appearance of real wood and are prepared for the upkeep, a cedar shake roof is a stunning choice that adds significant character and value to your home.